StuartDoty/StuartDoty/README.md

 👋 Hi, I’m @StuartDoty, a Data Scientist with a lifelong love of numbers, graphs, maps and puzzles.
-I have a thirst for knowledge and am here to explore the world around us through data visualization and analysis.
+I have a thirst for knowledge and am here to explore the world around us through data visualization, analysis and algorithm design.
 I am looking for new ways to help solve the greatest challenge of our day, global climate change.

 <!---